RRoggia/java-annotations/src/main/java/com/rroggia/annotations/oracle/README.md

 In this way, you can build on top of the Java type system, adding specific checks when and where you want them.

+This projects uses the [checker framework](https://checkerframework.org/) to exemplify the compiler enhancement.
+By running `mvn clean install` you will run the default compiler and the `mvn clean install -Pchecker-compiler` you will run the compiler with the null validation at compile time.